-- 2.C.IV. (i) Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by September 15 of the year of application.
+- (i) Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by September 15 of the year of application.
 The dossier will include a current CV, copies of all Annual Reports as referred to in articles 1.B.III.a, teaching dossier, copies of publications, and any additional materials submitted by the candidate.
-The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee. - 2.C.III. (ii) Each candidate for promotion to Associate Professor will submit the names and contact information for at least three external referees to the Dean by July 1 of the year of application.
-The Dean will request letters from at least two referees submitted by the candidate. - 2.C.VI. (iii) In the case of applications for promotion to Associate Professor, letters from external referees shall be available for consideration at the Faculty.
+The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee. - (ii) Each candidate for promotion to Associate Professor will submit the names and contact information for at least three external referees to the Dean by July 1 of the year of application.
+The Dean will request letters from at least two referees submitted by the candidate. - (iii) In the case of applications for promotion to Associate Professor, letters from external referees shall be available for consideration at the Faculty.
 Where these referees are academics, they shall hold or have held at least the rank of Associate Professor.
 Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included.
 The dean will request letters from a minimum of three (3) referees.
 At least three (3) must be from the list provided by the candidate.
-The dossier must contain all letters received. - 2.C.V. (iv) No anonymous material may be considered at any level, and nothing may be added to the dossier at any time without the candidate's knowledge and consent except for refereed letters.
-At any appeal hearing or arbitration the appellant may introduce new material. - 2.C.VI (v) When a candidate applies for tenure and promotion at the same time the criteria should remain separate and distinct. - 3.
-10.8 Promotion to Full Professor - 3.A. (a) Consideration for Promotion to Full Professor - 3.A.l. (i) Promotion to the rank of Full Professor will usually be lly not be considered in the before the lesser of seventh (7th) years in the rank of Associate Professor or thirteenth (13th) years from the conferring of the doctorate (or its equivalent).
-Such consideration will normally take place in the seventh (7th) or thirteenth (13th) year as appropriate.
+The dossier must contain all letters received. - (iv) No anonymous material may be considered at any level, and nothing may be added to the dossier at any time without the candidate's knowledge and consent except for refereed letters.
+At any appeal hearing or arbitration the appellant may introduce new material. - (v) When a candidate applies for tenure and promotion at the same time the criteria should remain separate and distinct.

+10.8 Promotion to Full Professor

-- 3.A.II. (ii) Faculty members will be considered for promotion only if they signify to the departmental- or school-level committee in writing that they wish to be considered for promotion in a particular year.
-These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year. - 3.A.III (iii) Where a faculty employee requests not to be considered in accordance with 3.A.I above, the employee will not be automatically considered for promotion in a subsequent year, but must apply for consideration in accordance with 3.A.II. - 3.B. (b) --Criteria and procedures for Promotion to Full Professor - 3.B.I. (i) Promotion to the rank of Full Professor is based primarily on: - intellectual maturity; - outside recognition of the candidates as an authority in his/her chosen field and - significant contributions to research, scholarship and the profession and to the University.
+- (a) Consideration for Promotion to Full Professor - (i) Promotion to the rank of Full Professor will usually be considered in the seventh (7th) year in the rank of Associate Professor or thirteenth (13th) year from the conferring of the doctorate (or its equivalent). - (ii) Faculty members will be considered for promotion only if they signify to the departmental- or school-level committee in writing that they wish to be considered for promotion in a particular year.
+These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year. - (iii) Where a faculty employee requests not to be considered in accordance with 3.A.I above, the employee will not be automatically considered for promotion in a subsequent year, but must apply for consideration in accordance with 3.A.II. - (b) Criteria and procedures for Promotion to Full Professor - (i) Promotion to the rank of Full Professor is based primarily on: - intellectual maturity; - outside recognition of the candidates as an authority in his/her chosen field and - significant contributions to research, scholarship and the profession and to the University.